 UF has a long and distinguished tradition in international education and research in addition to a wide range of resources including faculty, staff and students with international interests.
 The International Center serves as an internal and external liaison for the University, providing a source of assistance to faculty, administrators and students and enhancing their ability to pursue and develop international activities and initiatives.

-In 2010, the International Center consists of four main units: Exchange Visitor Services, International Student Services, Study Abroad Services, and Program Development.
+In 2010, the International Center consists of four main units: Exchange Visitor Services, International Student Services, Study Abroad Services, and Office for Global Research Engagement.
 Internal operations of the Center on a day-to-day basis are led by the Executive Director of UFIC.
 The Dean is responsible for all efforts and activities led by the Center and also has a principal obligation to connect the Center with external entities on campus and around the world.
 There is currently a total of 38 staff at UFIC, including 34 full-time positions and 4 OPS and student worker jobs.